crushcoder/otr-docker/README.md

   * __password__: Password you use to login at onlinetvrecorder.com
   * __cutlistAtUrl__: Your personal server-url / "Persönliche Server-URL" from http://cutlist.at (You need to register there)
   * The folder where your otrkey files are (here: _~/Downloads_)
+    * All otrkey files in this folder will be processed by the auto.sh script
+    * Also temporary files will be created, and deleted, in this folder

 #### Manuell